ngs-docs/2021-august-remote-computing/06-projects.utf8.md

 processing scripts over time, and keep yourself organized as your projects evolve.

+This lesson was adopted from [a lesson](https://github.com/ngs-docs/2021-GGG298/blob/latest/Week8-project_organization_and_UNIX_shell/README.md) co-authored by Shannon Joslin for GGG 298 at UC Davis.

 ## Learning Objectives

 By the end of this lesson, students will: